Mara Mather

-Research Contributions
+Research areas

-Age-Related Positivity Effect
+Age-related positivity effect

 Her work with Laura Carstensen, Susan Charles and others revealed a positivity effect in older adults’ attention and memory, in which older adults favor positive information more and negative information less in their attention and memory than younger adults do.
 Perhaps the most intuitive explanation for this effect is that it is related to some sort of age-related decline in neural processes that detect and encode negative information.
 However, her research indicates that this is not the case.

 Mather pointed out that the age-related positivity presents a paradox given the age-related shifts in autonomic activity.
 With age, parasympathetic activity decreases dramatically while sympathetic activity increases.
 This high sympathetic-to-parasympathetic profile is typically associated with depression and anxiety—which makes older adults' positivity effect even more surprising.
 She proposed that the age-related positivity effect may arise as a side effect of the brain's attempt to counteract noradrenergic hyperactivity in the periphery and the locus coeruleus.

-Mechanisms Underlying Effects of Emotional Arousal on Attention and Memory
+Mechanisms underlying effects of emotional arousal on attention and memory

 Although decades of studies indicated emotional arousal could powerfully affect attention and memory, Mather found that the existing literature did not allow researchers to predict when and for what type of information arousal would enhance vs. impair memory and published a series of theoretical papers tackling this question.
 In an initial paper, she outlined a framework positing that emotionally arousing objects attract attention that enhances memory for their within-object features.
 Mather then proposed an arousal-biased competition (ABC) model to account for a disparate array of emotional memory effects, including some effects that initially appear contradictory (e.g., emotion-induced retrograde amnesia vs. emotion-induced retrograde enhancement).
 The ABC model posits that arousal leads to both "winner-take-more" and "loser-take-less" effects in memory by biasing competition to enhance high priority information and suppress low priority information.
 Priority is determined by both bottom-up salience and top-down goal relevance.
 Previous theories fail to account for the broad array of selective emotional memory effects in the literature, and so the ABC model fills a key theoretical hole in the field of emotional memory.
 With colleagues, Mather then outlined a theory to account for how the locus coeruleus-noadrenaline system could simultaneously enhance brain processing of high priority or salient information while impairing processing of low priority/salience information.